 Ride the haunted tram, have your fortune told, walk a graveyard maze or visit the Ghost Town in 13 historic buildings.

-Mask making, trolley ghost tours, trick or treating and a Halloween parade at 3 p.m.
-Saturday.
+There will be mask making, pumpkin carving, trick or treating and a Halloween parade at 1 p.m.
+Saturday

 In this town just north of the Twin Cities, trick-or-treat among owls and wolves and bears at the Wildlife Science Center.
 There's also a haunted barn.